 The legal team at Coker Law is committed to the safety of the First Coast community and ensuring that young drivers are given the tools they need to be ready when it’s their turn to get behind the wheel.
 “Every day at Coker Law we hear about crashes caused by drivers who made bad decisions behind the wheel,” said Coker Law partner Matthew Posgay.
 “Our goal is to teach safe and smart driving techniques from the very start in order to prevent these tragedies from happening.”

 According to the NHTSA, novice teen drivers are twice as likely as adult drivers to be in a fatal crash.
 Research shows that immaturity and inexperience are primary factors, leading to high-risk behavior behind the wheel: driving at nighttime, driving after drinking alcohol, and driving distracted by passengers and electronic devices.
-County wide budget cuts for in school driver’s education creates additional dangers by not providing an opportunity for students to have an affordable and convenient opportunity to practice their driving skills before getting on the roadways.
+County-wide budget cuts for in-school driver’s education create additional dangers by not providing an opportunity for students to have an affordable and convenient opportunity to practice their driving skills before getting on the roadways.

 Coker Law is tackling that problem by investing in Safer Streets Through Smarter Drivers.
-In recognition of National Teen Driver Safety Week (October 21-27, 2018) sponsored by the National Highway Traffic Safety Administration (NTHSA), Coker Law is partnering with Samuel W. Wolfson Highschool and Apex Resource Center to bring cutting edge driver’s education to its youngest student drivers.
-Coker Law is donating an Apex Virtual Vehicle© which features an innovative and interactive hands-on driving experience through virtual training technology.
+Coker Law is partnering with Paxon School for Advanced Studies to bring cutting-edge driver’s education to its youngest student drivers.
+Coker Law is sponsoring an Apex Virtual Vehicle© for students to begin their driver’s education before they get behind the wheel of a car.
+The AVV features an innovative and interactive hands-on driving experience through virtual training technology.
 Students who are working on or have received their learner’s permit will be able to learn safe driving techniques without the dangers of being on the road.